JamesTiberiusKirk/tidalplaylistdownloader/README.md

   - Propper parsing of args
 - Add file logging to file
 - Beets integration to automatically run it when done with downloading
+- Create docker image with the forked version of tidal-dl